ARKlab/Auth0Logs-ApplicationInsight/README.md

   | ------------- | ----- |
   | azureResurceManagerConnection | Service connection name |

-- Infrastructure\ARM\Deploy.json: It is the ARM template used to deploy all the resources in the Azure Portal (**Event Subscription** in the **Event Grid Partner Topic**), Application Service Plan, Function App (for the Azure Function), Application Insight to deploy custom events.
+- Infrastructure\ARM\Deploy.json: It is the ARM template used to deploy all the resources in the Azure Portal, Application Service Plan, Function App (for the Azure Function), Application Insight to deploy custom events.
-- Auth0LogEventGridFunction project it is the Function to be deployed in the **Azure Function** (Function App) that will be the **Event Grid Event Handler** subscribed to the **Event Grid Events** that will manage the Events from Auth0 and send them to **Application Insight** as 'Custom Events'
+- Auth0LogEventGridFunction project it is the Function to be deployed in the **Azure Function** (Function App) that will be the **Event Grid Event Handler** subscribed to the **Event Grid Events** that will manage the Events from Auth0 and send them to **Application Insight**.
-- Services\Auth0toAI\Pipeline.yml: This pipeline is building the service and deploying it in the Azure function app created with Infrastructure\ARM\Deploy.json
+- Services\Auth0toAI\Pipeline.yml: This pipeline is building the azure function and deploying it in the Azure function app created with Infrastructure\ARM\Deploy.json.
-- Service\Auth0toAI\ARM\Deploy.json: This Deploy.json is creating the Event Grid Parner Topic Subscription and subscribing the Azure Function previously deployed, to it
+- Service\Auth0toAI\ARM\Deploy.json: This Deploy.json is creating the **Event Subscription** in the **Event Grid Partner Topic** and subscribing the Azure Function previously deployed, to it.